viamrobotics/docs/docs/components/camera/transform.md

 # SMEs: Bijan, vision team
 ---

-Use the transform model to apply transformation to input source images.
+Use the transform model to apply transformations to input source images.
 The transformations are applied in the order they are written in the pipeline.

 {{< tabs name="Example transform view" >}}